LANGUAGE GROUP : Warlpiri

 COMMUNITY: Nyirripi, NT

 Christine went to Kormilda College, an Aboriginal boarding college in Darwin.
-She returned to Nyirripi when she finished school.
-She then spent some time at Hassell Creek, near Emu Bore outstation, a further 15km west of Nyirripi, learning how to dig for bush tucker from her parents.
+She returned to Nyirripi after finishing school.
+Christine then spent some time at Hassell Creek, near Emu Bore outstation, a further 15km west of Nyirripi, learning how to dig for bush tucker from her parents.
 In 1995 she met and married Ambrose Wilson.
 They have four children, three sons and one daughter.
-They live in Yuendumu but visit Nyirripi often to see family.
+They live in Yuendumu, but visit Nyirripi often to see family.
 Christine also has family living in Kintore and Warburton, where her father's family live.

 Christine has been painting with Warlukurlangu Artists Aboriginal Corporation, an Aboriginal owned and governed art centre in Yuendumu since 2006.
-As a young girl she watched Alice paint.
-She now paints alone and likes painting as it gives her a sense of self.
-She paints her Aunty's Jukurrpa stories, especially Majarrdi Jukurrpa (Ceremonial Dancing Skirt Dreaming) which tells the story of an important element in much of Warlpiri ceremonial activity.
+As a young girl she watched her mother Alice paint.
+Christine now paints alone, and likes painting as it gives her a sense of self.
+She paints her Aunty's Jukurrpa stories, especially Majarrdi Jukurrpa (Ceremonial Dancing Skirt Dreaming), which tells the story of an important element in much of Warlpiri ceremonial activity.
 She likes to use bright colours to depict this particular Jukurrpa as this dreaming is colourful and joyful.

-When she's not working, looking after children or painting she likes to go out with friends digging for bush tucker.
+When Christine is not working, looking after children, or painting she likes to go out with friends digging for bush tucker.

 Biography Courtesy of Warlukurlangu Artists Aboriginal Corporation